Maguxo/Magucho/README.md

 ABOUT ME:
 </div>

-* 📚I like to read and to run on weekends.
+* 📚I like to read and to run on weekends
-* 👩‍💻I would be willing to prepare myself to participate in projects with java language on artificial intelligence.
+* 👩‍💻I would be willing to prepare myself to participate in projects with java language on artificial intelligence
-* 🪁I like jobs with a good environment.
+* 🪁I like jobs with a good environment
-* 📱Telegram: @guxho
+* 🕵️‍♀️I learn every day
-* 📞Whatsapp: +57 3102068070.
+* 🤙I like people who see things differently.
 ---

 <div id="header">